FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 an actor.
 Its child element `<assign>` references one or more state variables to change in the form of an assignment expression.

-Assign a state variable belonging to actor “participant”
+**Example:** Assign a state variable belonging to actor "participant".

 ```xml
 <fixr:assign>$participant.RiskLimitAmount=15000</fixr:assign>